-A tournament is just like any normal poker game with some distinct differences.
+A poker tournament is just like a poker cash-game with some distinct differences.

 - First, the goal is to win everyone’s chips and the tournament does not stop until someone does so.